-The above geopolitical and trade uncertainty and tensions have resulted in price increases of goods and services globally that may affect Ryanair which has exposure, either directly or indirectly, to the availability and cost of certain raw materials, including steel and titanium used for aircraft and spare parts it purchases and jet fuel.
-Sanctions, trade wars between certain countries or blocks of countries, or other governmental action, including retaliatory measures, related to tariffs or international trade agreements, could have a material adverse effect on demand for Ryanair's services, its costs, customers, suppliers and/or the Irish, EU, UK, U.S. or world economy or certain sectors thereof and, in turn, Ryanair's business and financial results.
+These geopolitical tensions and uncertainties have resulted in price increases of goods and services globally that may affect Ryanair which has exposure, either directly or indirectly, to the availability and cost of certain raw materials, including jet fuel.
+The ongoing conflicts and sanctions could have a material adverse effect on demand for Ryanair's services, its costs, customers, suppliers and/or the Irish, EU, UK, U.S. or world economy or certain sectors thereof and, in turn, Ryanair's business and financial results.